tidepool-org/tidepool-org.github.io/_docs/data-model/v1/device-meta.md

 - `low_power` for low battery alarms
 - `no_power` for out of battery alarms
 - `occlusion` for occlusion (blockage of infusion set) alarms
+- `no_delivery` for no insulin delivery alerts not due to occlusion
 - `auto_off` for when the pump stops all delivery due to inactivity for a period longer than the user's programmed threshold (if any)
 - `over_limit` for when insulin delivery has surpassed any of a user's programmed maximum bolus, basal, or hourly delivery thresholds